 Sitting by a candle, I hear your gentle voice.
 I watch your shadow, like a Nightingale, as you wisp across the living room floor.
-I sit and begin to write.
-Reflecting as I so often do, I wonder why God wanted us to wait so long to find each other.
-A lifetime, practically, from youth and vitality to the weary, weathered wilderness.
+I begin to write.
+Reflecting as I so often do, I wonder why God wanted you and me to wait so long to find each other.
+A lifetime, practically – from youth and vitality to the weary, weathered wilderness.
 We are left to try to explore what’s left of life.
-The babies are grown and raising their own as we try to remind ourselves of our own childhood.
+The babies are grown and raising their own as we try to remind ourselves of our childhood.

 I love you as though our whole world belonged to us.
-My Nightingale in the shadows.
+You are my Nightingale in the shadows.
 The candle still burns after thirty some years.
 I can only imagine if we were able to rewrite the past.

 Watching now, you are a silhouette against the memories of what I so dearly wished for all my days.
-My life, has been so full of disappointments only to realize so was yours too.
-How I wish I could have known your mom so she knew her baby girl is so dearly loved!
+My life has been so full of disappointments only to realize yours was too.
+How I wish I could have known your mom, so she was assured her baby girl is so dearly loved!
 I guess now it’s only God who passes her the messages.

 It’s late.
 I should have gone to bed an hour ago.
 Though my heart yearns for your passion, I must be patient.
 Love, like a letter, is bottled and sent adrift as I wait for your arrival.
-Yeah, we both execute our mornings differently but we pray for each other and bury the hurts from yesteryears.
+Yes, we both execute our mornings differently, but we pray for each other and bury the hurts from yesteryears.
 I’ll call at midday just to say, “I love you”.

-God has answered prayers as we never could have imagined.
-Here we are in each other arms and thanking Jesus for walking with us.
+God has answered prayers as we could never have imagined.
+Here we are in each other’s arms and thanking Jesus for walking with us.
 Everyday Lord, we bless your Holy name.
 So appreciative, we now have each other….

 Do You Know…..